francojc/activ-es/README.md

 Note that the reliability of these tags are most likely to be less than the simplified version which has been documented in the following paper:

 Francom, J., Hulden, M., & Ussishkin, A. (2014).
-ACTIV-ES: a comparable , cross-dialect corpus of “everyday ” Spanish from Argentina, Mexico and Spain.
-In The ninth international conference on Language Resources and Evaluation (pp. 1733–1737).
+[ACTIV-ES: a comparable , cross-dialect corpus of "everyday" Spanish from Argentina, Mexico and Spain.](http://www.lrec-conf.org/proceedings/lrec2014/summaries/691.html) In The ninth international conference on Language Resources and Evaluation (pp. 1733–1737).

 ### Version 0.1